Koisu-unavailable/NpcItemFinder/README.md

 # Npc Item Finder
-## A mod find which NPC sells whaat
+## A mod find which NPC sells what

 # Usage:
 /findItem [item] -> finds npcs that sell that item